basharast/wut/README.md

 Ex: Surface and for sure any Windows Phone with W10

-Build 14393 supported in 1.3.3 and below
+Build 14393 supported in 1.3.3 and below + 1.4.7 special release

 ## Guides